 Assistance for disabled voters

-We would like to make sure that all our residents are on the electoral register and are able to cast their vote.
-There are a number of provisions in place at polling stations to help if you need additional assistance.
+We would like to make sure that all our residents are able to cast their vote.
+There are provisions in place at polling stations to help if you need assistance.

 As far as is possible, all polling stations: